sjackrel/Biofuel-genomics/README.md

 - Link to the rendered code file for production of all figures and statistical analyses:

 This is the repository for the manuscript "Ecological Engineering Helps Maximize Function in Algal Oil Production" written by Sara L. Jackrel, Anita Narwani, Bastian Bentlage, Robert Levine, David C. Hietala, Phillip E. Savage, Todd H. Oakley, Vincent J. Denef, and Bradley J. Cardinale.

+This repository is actively being updated, check back soon!